LoopKit/LoopWorkspace/fastlane/testflight.md

 # Using GitHub Actions + FastLane to deploy to TestFlight

-These instructions allow you to build Loop without having access to a Mac.
+These instructions allow you to build your app without having access to a Mac.

-* You can install Loop on phones using TestFlight that are not connected to your computer
+* You can install your app on phones using TestFlight that are not connected to your computer
 * You can send builds and updates to those you care for
-* You can install Loop on your phone using only the TestFlight app if a phone was lost or the app is accidentally deleted
+* You can install your app on your phone using only the TestFlight app if a phone was lost or the app is accidentally deleted
 * You do not need to worry about specific Xcode/Mac versions for a given iOS

 ## **Automatic Builds**